ArcPh1r3/Hunk/Release/README.md

 ## Changelog

+`1.2.2`
+- Added Slayer skin, courtesy of tsuyoikenko!
+- Added animations for heresy skills
+- Tweaked sprints again
+- Made ammo pickups slightly more conspicuous
+- Fixed custom escape sequence BGM
+- Fixed LE 5 not playing its SFX for other players in multiplayer
+- Fixed LE 5 Extended Mag not being in the drop pool

 `1.2.1`
+- Big thanks to Ghor for playing HUNK on stream for this update!
+Very insightful and helped to identify areas where gameplay clarity could be improved
 - Added keyword to passive explaining a little bit about the G-Virus
 - Ammo pickups from chests now spawn from a pickup droplet to help visibility- can be reverted in config
 - ^this is mostly to address new players missing all the ammo pickups, old behavior is faster so turn it off if you prefer that